Rise of the ChatGPT Clones

 Our network analysis revealed the great majority of apps to be sharing numerous datapoints about users’ devices, such as screen size or network operator, which on their own might seem innocuous but in aggregate can be used to potentially “fingerprint” devices.

 While none of the apps appears to be outright malicious, we found one app to be sharing data with ByteDance, a company under a cloud when it comes to privacy and data security, which should give anyone pause before installing it.

 There’s also the ethical consideration of charging sometimes ludicrous amounts for access to a free product while monetizing user data.
-While weekly charges were typically around the $5 mark, or a not insignificant $250 over the course of a year, one app charged a hair-raising $290 a week, which works out at over $15,000 per year.
+While weekly charges were typically around the $5 mark, or a not insignificant $250 over the course of a year, one app charged over $60 per month, which works out at over $730 annually.